thinhngo-x/Anonymization/README.md

   - test_logistic_regression_random
     - perform logistic regression for classification to the projected dataset

-*note that convert is just a function to parse the data file into the format of libSVM*
+*Note that convert is just a function to parse the data file into the format of libSVM*

 For the subproblem 2,subproblem 3 and subproblem 4, the iPython codes can be found in the folder **Notebook**.
 Note that it is required to connect to the following drives, make sure you are connected to it before execute the code: